Normal BMI band for men: What research says and why

 Mental health conditions such as depression and anxiety also leave a fingerprint across reports: disrupted sleep, lower physical activity, higher inflammatory markers, and higher rates of smoking and alcohol use.
 Men are less likely than women to seek help, which means their lab and wearable data may show trouble long before anyone names it.[5]

 Limitations note: Not every abnormal biomarker or wearable flag reflects disease.
 Some men have lifelong low-normal testosterone or high-normal LDL with no symptoms or events.
-In other cases, aggressive efforts to “optimize” a single marker, such as maximal testosterone or extremely low body fat, can cause harm.
+In other cases, aggressive efforts to “optimize” a single marker, such as pushing testosterone to supraphysiologic levels or pursuing extremely low body fat, can cause harm.
 Clinical trials do not yet cover every combination of supplements, therapies, and tracking that biohackers experiment with, so caution and medical supervision matter.

 Symptoms and signals